chrisgrieser/shimmering-obsidian/README.md

 - Similar to the default Mac Hotkey `cmd + shift + 4`, you will be able to select part of your screen for a screenshot.
 However, instead of saving a screenshot, a new note will be created which contains the OCR-content of the selection.
 - To stay in line with the other macOS keyboard shortcuts for taking screenshots, I would suggest setting this hotkey to something like `cmd + shift + 2`.
 - If the file “OCR-Screenshot” already exists in your vault root, any subsequent OCR-Screenshots will instead append to this note.
 This is intended for taking a lot of OCR-Screenshots in succession, e.g., during a lecture or presentation.
+- You can change the prefix to OCR screenshots by changing the workflow configuration `ocr_prefix`.
+	- Use a different date format by following [Alfred's Placeholder-Syntax](https://www.alfredapp.com/help/workflows/advanced/placeholders/#date-time).
+	- You can leave `ocr_prefix` empty or insert any other fixed value (e.g. a YAML-Header).
+Note that while not very visible, the workflow configuration variables *do* accept multi-line values.
 - For best results, you should set the proper languages to be recognized with the workflow setting `ocr_languages`.

 <img src="https://i.imgur.com/xwdl1N5.gif" alt="OCR Screenshot" width=60% height=60%>